 “Unseelie Dreams Make Unseelie Fae.”~ Luna Lindsey

-I love this quotation from Luna’s book Emerald City Dreamer which tells the tale of the faerie hunters who go in search of the creatures that are born of human nightmares and nourished on dreams.
+I love this quotation from Emerald City Dreamer and the tale of the faerie hunters who go in search of the creatures that are born of human nightmares and nourished on dreams.

-As the All Hallows Hamlet is a marketplace of emporiums, boutiques and other such establishments for discerning folk with a penchant for retail indulgence and a predilection for all that is extraordinary; I was more than a little excited about the creation of this ‘Small World’ for not only will it be an fantastical store brimming with merchandise of the magickal kind but will also be seeped in ancient folklore and superstition!
+As the All Hallows Hamlet is a marketplace of emporiums, boutiques and other such establishments for discerning folk with a penchant for retail indulgence and a predilection for all that is extraordinary – I was more than a little excited about the creation of this fantastical store brimming with merchandise of the magickal kind and seeped in ancient folklore and superstition!

-You’ve probably read somewhere or seen it on television that the best way to be free of a vampyre would be to arm oneself with a crucifix and a large bottle of Holy water or if you are of a very brave disposition; you could get rid of this fiend by driving a stake through it’s rotten heart before chopping off the head and then having a nice bonfire with what remains.
+You’ve probably read, heard or seen on television that the best way to be free of a vampyre would be to arm yourself with a crucifix and a large bottle of Holy water OR for those a very brave disposition – the fiend could be killed by driving a stake through it’s rotten heart, chopping off the head and having a nice bonfire with what remains.

 But did you know that there are many different ways of seeing off a vampyre?

-And as the news was dominated by the antics of the footballer Luis Suárez who had found himself in trouble because he couldn’t keep his teeth to himself and had actually bitten another player – the name all but suggested itself!
+And with the news dominated by the antics of footballer Luis Suárez who had bitten another player as he couldn’t keep his teeth to himself – the name of my fantastical emporium all but suggested itself!

 The large chimney was constructed with the use of some old building blocks which having been smashed and bashed by small hands over the years were now ready to be put to some other use and to which I added two more pieces of balsa wood.